20 Sep, 2024

 Farming is an integral part of the Indian economy.
-Over time, the Indian agricultural industry has gone through with multiple technological advancements and improvements in every domain.
+Over time, the Indian agricultural industry has gone through multiple technological advancements and improvements in every domain.
 This advancement divided the farmers into two groups.
 One group prefers traditional farming as it causes less harm to the ecosystem while another group advocates using the modern approaches of farming.

 These choices are putting the farmers and consumers in a dilemma as they are stuck to choosing what over which?